Vibhavari Apte Joshi

 Vibhavari Apte Joshi is an Indian singer in Bollywood, and in Marathi and Tamil language films.

 Career

 She hails from Pune in Maharashtra state of India.
 She has sung in many Marathi movies, Bollywood movies such as Guzaarish and many other musical albums.
 Awards won by her include Vidya Pradnya Award from Maharashtra Government in 2013, Stardust New Musical Sensation Award in 2011 and Jio-Mirchi award for Best Female Vocalist in 2016.
 She is a post graduate in commerce.

-She has made performances along with Isaignani Ilaiyaraaja, Hrishikesh Ranade, Jitendra Abhyankar, Ketaki Mategaonkar, Suvarna Mategaonkar, Prashant Naseri, Madhura Datar etc. She has also performed the TV programs like Saregama.
+She has made performances along with Ilaiyaraaja, Hrishikesh Ranade, Jitendra Abhyankar, Ketaki Mategaonkar, Suvarna Mategaonkar, Prashant Naseri, Madhura Datar etc. She has also performed the TV programs like Saregama.
 She is also a part of the musical program by Hridaynath Mangeshkar named Bhavsargam.